MethodAtlas

 Before regression.
 Before t-tests.
 Before the entire apparatus of parametric inference that fills your econometrics textbook.
 There was a simpler, more elegant idea.

 This procedure is , and it is experiencing a renaissance in applied economics.
-Young (2019) applied randomization tests to 53 experimental papers from top economics journals and found that 13–22% fewer results were significant compared to conventional methods.
+Young (2019) applied randomization tests to treatment effects estimated across 53 experimental papers from journals of the American Economic Association.
+He found 13–22% fewer significant individual treatment effects under randomization inference than authors had reported using conventional methods, and 33–49% fewer significant results in joint tests of the multiple treatment effects appearing together in published tables.

 Why It Matters

-Conventional p-values rely on asymptotic approximations that can fail badly with small samples, few clusters, or non-standard test statistics.
-When these approximations break down, your reported significance levels are wrong — sometimes dramatically so.
-Randomization inference provides exact p-values that are valid regardless of sample size or distributional assumptions, making it an essential robustness tool for any study where standard inference is questionable.
+Randomization inference provides exact p-values that are valid regardless of sample size or distributional assumptions, making it a key robustness tool for any study where standard inference is questionable.

 When Conventional Asymptotics Fail